canonical/craft-actions/charmcraft/pack/README.md

     # Defaults to the repository root ('.').
     path: '.'

     # Sets the build verbosity level for Charmcraft.
-Must be one of: 'quiet', 'brief', 'verbose', 'debug', or "trace".
+Must be one of: 'quiet', 'brief', 'verbose', 'debug', or 'trace'.
     # Defaults to 'trace'.
     verbosity: 'trace'
 ```